latex-tools

 The package supports compiling multiple LaTeX files simultaneously.
 Each file tracks its own build state independently, allowing you to start a compilation in one file while another is still building.
 The status bar updates to show the build state of the currently active file.

-Service
+Provided Service latex-tools

 {